bennettslin/bobtail_dominoes_app/DEMO_NOTES.md

 * Real moves should not pass pitch sets to game?

 * Pool and players need max width
+    * Make responsive

+* Util to position domino based on placement
+* Util to determine order of placement for z-axis placement

 * Util to position and size face
-    300
-    416.8234
-    404.144

-    400
-    243.6206
-    230.9413

-    * Determine relative distances within svgs
+    * Works somewhat, but a little off
-        * Accommodate edges and bottoms
+        * Accommodate height buffer
-    * Inline styling
+        * Figure out x axis

 * Pool has own svgs
     * Hexagons for pitches
     * Squares for intervals
     * Interval faces

-* Util to position domino based on placement
-* Util to determine order of placement for z-axis placement

 * Domino component
     * Size of domino relative to board determined by JavaScript